 It is inconvenient and can be the cause of great frustration.
-However, there is no excuse for not having 2 factor authentication; at minimum, your email should be guarded.
-It is not an end all protection, but it does stop majority of the phishing attacks.
+However, there is no excuse for not having 2-factor authentication; at minimum, your email should be guarded.
+It is not end-all protection, but it does stop the majority of the phishing attacks.
 The next step up would be to use 2-FA for any internal applications that face the internet.

 Security Suite: Examples of Advanced

 Vulnerability and penetration testing (internal and external).
-Below are a few vendors for software that can be used to expose all potential holes in a businesses defense.
+Below are a few vendors for software that can be used to expose all potential holes in a business’s defense.

-These tools can be helpful, but we highly advise you leave it to the Pros.
+These tools can be helpful, but we highly advise you to leave it to the Pros.

 Advanced threat detection: